Kaihalulu Beach, better known as Red Sand Beach, is a natural marvel forged by volcanoes and hidden away on Maui’s famous Road to Hana.

-Due to the danger this sheer, narrow trail presents, it is absolutely not recommended for children or those with balance or mobility issues.
+Due to the danger this sheer, narrow trail presents, we absolutely do not recommend it to anyone traveling with children or with balance/mobility issues!

-For those explorers who understand the safety risk but are comfortable accepting it, this comprehensive guide to Red Sand Beach will show and explain everything you need to know for a safe and enjoyable visit.
-This includes how to find Kaihalulu Beach, what to expect, and how to prepare to ensure your safety.
+For those explorers who understand the safety risk but are comfortable accepting it, our comprehensive guide to Red Sand Beach will show and explain everything you need to know for a safe and enjoyable visit.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

-As travel guides, our responsibility is in providing accurate, detailed information so that readers understand the rules and risks and can make informed choices.
+As travel guides, our responsibility is to provide accurate, detailed information so that readers understand the rules and risks and can make informed choices.

-Please respect the island, the locals, and the rescue workers by carefully reading this guide and practicing due caution if you decided to visit.
+Please respect the island, the locals, and the rescue workers by carefully reading this guide and practicing due caution if you decide to visit.

 Before getting into the rest of this guide, please read the bullet points below highlighting some crucial details you should be aware of: